Health and Longevity Course for Dogs Chapter 13

-Pancreatitis is a very common, sometimes life threatening disease that can be successfully treated or prevented by drug free natural holistic methods.
+Pancreatitis is a common and sometimes life-threatening disease in dogs that can be successfully treated or prevented by drug-free, natural holistic methods.

 How does the pancreas work?

 The pancreas is an exocrine (enzymatic) and an endocrine (hormonal) organ.

 Pancreatic secretions contain enzymes for the digestion of all three major types of food – proteins, carbohydrates and fats.
 Pancreatic juice contains the enzymes trypsinogen, chymotrypsinogen, amylase and lipase.
 It also contains sodium bicarbonate, which plays an important role in neutralizing the acidic stomach content that is emptied into the small intestines.